Loading...

 For a commitment to persist, it needs five primitives: binding (what makes it obligatory), persistence (what makes it survive leadership change), verification (what makes compliance observable), enforcement (what makes violation costly), and non-bypassability (what prevents workarounds).

 Most institutional commitments have one or two of these at best.
-Without all five, strategic commitments dissolve into operational noise—not because people are dishonest, but because the architecture permits dissolution.
+Without all five, strategic commitments dissolve into operational noise—not because people are dishonest, but because the architecture permits dissolution—a form of performative governance.

 What we've developed and want to test.